 Hospital Birth with Our CNM

 Yes we do!
 Not only do we have a Client Concierge who will hold your hand regarding fees, but we also have an in-house insurance biller so you do not need to deal with a third party biller.
 We are an In-Network provider for Blue Shield as a facility and will help you get an In-Network exception for the midwifery fee. (see our midwifery fees explained for more details on Blue Shield).

 We can help you get an in-network exception for most HMOs and most privately funded PPOs (like Aetna, Health Net, Cigna and United Health Care).
 And don't forget a HealthShare account like Liberty, Unity, Solidarity and Altura tend to pay for both home and birthing center births (and remember you MUST get a HealthShare before you are pregnant and make sure you understand your deductible).

 If you choose to use your insurance you will pay us your deductibles, co-insurances, and copays prior to your birth and then we will collect the rest from your insurance, which should significantly reduce your upfront costs.
 That’s our way of helping you with your expanding family. (see our FAQ above called "Can You Explain Your Costs" for a detailed chart)

 Any time you want.
 We get a lot of calls from families who are disappointed with their care provider and are in dates for giving birth.
 We want you to know you always have a choices.
-As long as you are low risk and have all of your labs you can switch into our care at any time.
+As long as you are low risk, have been receiving appropriate medical, and have all of your labs, you can switch into our care at any time.
 Send us an email and schedule an appointment so that you can feel good about your choice no matter where you choose to give birth.

 That's a hard question to answer because we have so much respect for our colleagues.